Acular

 Pediatric Use : Safety and efficacy in children (less than 16 years of age) have not been established.
 Therefore, use of ketorolac tromethamine is not recommended for use in children is not recommended.

-Use in the Elderly (65 YEARS OF AGE) : Because ketorolac tromethamine may be cleared more slowly by the elderly (see CLINICAL PHARMACOLOGY) who are also more sensitive to the adverse effects of NSAIDs (see WARNINGS, Renal Effects), extra caution and reduced dosages (see DOSAGE AND ADMINISTRATION) must be used when treating the elderly with ketorolac tromethamine IV/IM.
+Use in the Elderly (equal to or greater than65 YEARS OF AGE) : Because ketorolac tromethamine may be cleared more slowly by the elderly (see CLINICAL PHARMACOLOGY) who are also more sensitive to the adverse effects of NSAIDs (see WARNINGS, Renal Effects), extra caution and reduced dosages (see DOSAGE AND ADMINISTRATION) must be used when treating the elderly with ketorolac tromethamine IV/IM.
 The lower dosage range is recommended for patients over 65 years of age and total daily dose is not to exceed 60 mg.
 The incidence and severity of gastrointestinal complications increases with increasing dose of, and duration of treatment with, ketorolac tromethamine.

 Additional Precautions for the Ophthalmic Solution